dariusakbari/addons/PRODUCTION_CHANGELOG.md

     impact (days); "Raise Change Order" action creates a linked CO; branded Site Instruction PDF.
 Menu under Field & Safety.
 ACL: field read, coordinator/PM create+edit, admin full; unlink guard. cs_field 0.7.0.

+## Schedule of Values + job-cost integration (#5) — 25 July 2026

+66. NEW (#5): cs.payment.application.line — a Schedule of Values / AIA G703
+    continuation sheet on each Payment Application.
+Per line: item #, description, optional budget-line link, scheduled value, from-previous, this-period, materials stored; computes completed-&-stored-to-date, %,
+    balance-to-finish and per-line holdback (from the header holdback %).
+    Line create/write/unlink rolls the completed total up into the header, so all the existing G702 progress math (this-period, holdback, earned-less- holdback, current due) is driven by the schedule when lines exist.
+Header Completed-to-Date becomes read-only in SOV mode; lump-sum entry still works when there are no lines (backward compatible, no migration).
+67. NEW (#5): "Load Schedule from Budget" builds the SOV from the project's approved budget lines and carries forward previous-completed from the most recent prior application (matched by description).
+68. JOB COST (#5): invoicing now emits one invoice line per SOV item billed this period, each tagged with the project's analytic account (analytic_distribution) so billed revenue lands on the job for cost/ revenue reporting; holdback line likewise tagged.
+Falls back to the single lump line when no SOV.
+69. NEW (#5): "Release Holdback" action creates a separate holdback-release invoice for the accumulated holdback, gated to 100% complete and once only;
+    tracked via holdback_released + holdback_invoice_id with a smart button.
+    Payment Certificate PDF now prints the full SOV continuation sheet with totals.
+ACL for the line model: PM/Accounting rwc, Admin full. cs_commercial 0.6.0.